moby/moby/man/dockerd.8.md

 **--ipv6**=*true*|*false*
   Enable IPv6 support.
 Default is false.
 Docker will create an IPv6-enabled bridge with address fe80::1 which will allow you to create IPv6-enabled containers.
 Use together with `--fixed-cidr-v6` to provide globally routable IPv6 addresses.
 IPv6 forwarding will be enabled if not used with `--ip-forward=false`.
 This may collide with your host's current IPv6 settings.
 For more information please consult the documentation about "Advanced Networking - IPv6".

+**--isolation**="*default*"
+   Isolation specifies the type of isolation technology used by containers.
+Note that the default on Windows server is `process`, and the default on Windows client is `hyperv`.
+Linux only supports `default`.

 **-l**, **--log-level**="*debug*|*info*|*warn*|*error*|*fatal*"
   Set the logging level.
 Default is `info`.